derrell/RobotServer/README.txt

     standalone.sh

-1. Although there may be some other, ancillary files in this top-level directory, it is important that if you find any files with the extension ".dll" or ".so" in this directory, that you remove them before proceeding with step 2.
+1. Although there may be some other, ancillary files in this top-level directory, it is important that if you find any files with the extension ".jar", ".dll" or ".so" in this directory, that you remove them before proceeding with step 2.

 Linux instructions
 ------------------